Mj12-Studio/ue-hexgridmanager-docs/documents/documentation/documentation.md

 ![SpawnTile](./images/blueprint_spawntile.png "SpawnTile Blueprint node")

-Create and place a single tile in accordance with the HexGridManager configuration.
+Create and place a single tile in accordance with the HexGrid configuration.
 If 'None' is specified for *TileClass*, then *[Select Tile Class Delegate](#select-which-tile-to-spawn)* will be used and by default, the *DefaultTileClass* is used.

 >[*HexTile*](#hextile) &nbsp; **SpawnTile** &nbsp; ([HexCube](#hexcube) `Coordinates`, [HexTileClassReference](#hextileclassreference) `TileClass`);

 **Parameters**\
  &nbsp; &nbsp; `Coordinates` &nbsp; [HexCube](#hexcube "HexCube Coordinates") &nbsp; - &nbsp; Hexagon coordinates indicating where to place spawned tile.\
- &nbsp; &nbsp; `TileClass` &nbsp; [HexTileClassReference](#hextileclassreference "A HexTile-derived class that HexGridManager will spawn tile from") &nbsp; - &nbsp; A HexTile-derived class that the tile will spawn from.
+ &nbsp; &nbsp; `TileClass` &nbsp; [HexTileClassReference](#hextileclassreference "A HexTile-derived class that HexGrid will spawn tile from") &nbsp; - &nbsp; A HexTile-derived class that the tile will spawn from.

 **Returns**\
  &nbsp; &nbsp; [*HexTile*](#hextile) - Instance reference to newly spawned tile.